linkerd/linkerd2/doc/proxy-metrics.md

                 pod to the proxy, or from the proxy to the application, `outbound` if the connection was established either from the application to the proxy, or from the proxy to outside the pod.
+* `peer`: `src` if the connection was accepted by the proxy from the source, `dst` if the connection was opened by the proxy to the destination.

 Note that the labels described above under the heading "Prometheus Collector labels" are also added to transport-level metrics, when applicable.